robert72127/alicedb/README.md

 ```

- It takes two tables as inputs and produce X product
+ It takes two sources as inputs and produce X product
  it needs to store two Tables
  and it doesn't need to know their fields